DaveBit/PyCrashCourse/chapter2/README.md

-This is a repository where all the exercises from the "Python Crash Course" book will be stored.
+Exercises of the book "Python Crash Course" chapter 2